nrennie/PrettyPaged/README.md

 # PrettyPaged

 Quarto extension for a template to generate a PDF from a paged HTML document with (pretty) styling using `wkhtmltopdf`.

+See the template example: [nrennie.rbind.io/PrettyPaged](https://nrennie.rbind.io/PrettyPaged/)

 Use `PrettyPaged-pdf` for the format.
 See [github.com/nrennie/PrettyPDF](https://github.com/nrennie/PrettyPDF) for the LaTeX version of this template and [github.com/nrennie/PrettyTypst](https://github.com/nrennie/PrettyTypst) for the Typst version of this template.

 ## Installation and use